sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 **Part 1: Branding**<br /> Learn to make changes that are necessary to turn Saunatime marketplace to CottageDays marketplace.
-At the end of this part, we deploy CottageDays marketplace to Heroku.
+At the end of this part, we deploy CottageDays marketplace to Render.

 **Part 2: Extend the data model**<br /> Learn how to extend listing entity with marketplace specific data.
 Then we show the new info on